Rhys Ifans

 Rhys Ifans in 'House of the Dragon'

 Alongside Ifans, the series starred Paddy Considine, Matt Smith, Fabien Frankel, and other British actors.
-"It's always wonderful when you know you'll work with someone incredibly talented," Rhys described his co-stars.
+"It's always wonderful when you know you're working with someone incredibly talented," Rhys said of his co-stars.

 Rhys Ifans and Paddy Considine